berkeley-cs61as/markdown-courseware/textbook/chapter12 3 - Recursion, Iteration, Efficiency/section02 Space.md

 Important observations on the differences:

 - The value that is returned as  base case in the Recursive version acts as the starting point for `product` in the iterative version (1).
-Notice that `(factorial 1)` in the iterative version causes the base case to be triggered in `fact-iter`, and 1 is returned.
+Notice that calling iterative `(factorial 1)`causes the base case to be triggered in `fact-iter`, and 1 is returned.
 - In the Recursive version, The `*` procedure is called outside of the recursive call.
 In the iterative version, all of the arguments are transformed before (or inside of) the recursive call.
 I.e., `(* counter product)` happens first, and then the recursive call gets made. **This is the key to why the Iterative version is more space efficent.**
 - As a corollary, this means the recursive call is the "last" expression that is evaluated in a procedure call (as opposed to a multiplcation.)
 - Because the Iterative version needed to keep track of more arguments, it needed a helper procedure where the recursion actually took place.
 This is often the case for Iterative procedures.